projectacrn/acrn-hypervisor/doc/primer/index.rst

   device will issue an interrupt if it runs out of available descriptors on a virtqueue.

-To enable the virtio-net device, use the following command:
+To enable the Virtio-net device, use the following command:

 .. code-block:: bash